• February 4, 2025

 Train Employees on Security Protocols

 Educate staff on recognising and reporting suspicious activities and make sure to conduct regular emergency drills to ensure preparedness.
+Appointing and training safety ambassadors within your team can foster a more proactive approach to general hazard awareness and security.

 Maintain and Upgrade Security Systems Regularly